 then this node will determine the initial camera.
 You can generate such

 or by setting the camera in Blender before exporting this X3D file.

-You can also control the initial camera type using the
+You can also control the initial navigation type using the

 X3D node.
 It determines e.g. whether we are in EXAMINE, WALK, FLY, NONE or other modes.